hgcl/clara-le/pages/posts/waking-up-in-berlin.md

 These few morning hours (or minutes) awake will probably be the last we spend in Berlin as residents.
 So many memories, so many feelings — what a grand adventure it was!

 Next time I write will be from France.
-See you there!
+See you there! {end-key}